Competitive Comparison

 Synack 4 – Global delivery with FedRAMP and major-framework coverage; a vetted-team model rather than an open global crowd.

-Bugcrowd 5 – A ~500k global crowd plus a new EU data-residency option for regional sovereignty - a Bugcrowd strength.
+Bugcrowd 5 – A large global crowd plus a 2026 EU data-residency option for regional sovereignty.

 Edge: -1